-With very limited health facilities for 11 million people, Haiti is among the most vulnerable countries in the Americas to the coronavirus, and the population, especially those living in rural areas, is not informed about the measures to take to avoid the spread of the virus and the risks to the community.
-At the national level, a government campaign is being conducted through the sending of messages to mobile phones, but because of the rate of illiteracy and the lack of mobile phones, the messages do not reach many in the population.
+With very limited health facilities for 11 million people, Haiti is among the countries in the Americas most vulnerable to COVID-19.
+At the same time, the population, especially in rural areas, is not informed about the measures to be taken to avoid the spread of the virus and the risks in the communities.
+At the national level, a campaign was carried out by sending messages on mobile phones, but it did not reach all the people, as many Haitians are illiterate, lack mobile phones and the technology to access social networks.

-To respond to the health and economic emergencies, the project provides two main activities: invest in a Covid 19 information campaign using communication channels suitable for the population and distribute food and hygiene kits to the families in need.
+In order to respond to the health and economic emergency, the project planned two activities: to invest as soon as possible in an information campaign on Covid-19 using communication channels accessible to the population, and to distribute food and hygiene kits to families most in need.

-For the information campaign, several communication activities have been set up such as radio messages and visits to the communities using a road show vehicle with a sound system.
-The campaign reached 35.000 people.
-The campaign team was formed also by doctors and nurses who, during the visits, collected information regarding the health conditions of the population and the possible presence of Covid outbreaks to report to local authorities.
+For the information campaign, radio messages were created and community visits organised using a vehicle equipped with a sound system and megaphone.
+The campaign reached the communities of Dame Marie and Latiboliere, which consist of 35,000 people.
+The prevention campaign team also included doctors and nurses who during the visits collected information on the health conditions of the population and on the possible presence of Covid outbreaks to be reported to the local authorities.

-Through the project, 1485 food basket and hygiene kits have been distributed to a total number of 5940 people, 50% children.
-The beneficiaries took the initiative to share the items received with neighbors and other members of the family, increasing the number of assisted people.
-We had to limit the assistance to the Marist school communities, so as to properly monitor the distribution and the correct use of project resources.
+Through the project, 1485 food baskets and hygiene kits were distributed to a total of 5940 people reached, 50% of whom were children.
+The beneficiaries spontaneously decided to share some of the goods received with neighbours and other family members, thus increasing the number of people assisted.
+The distribution of emergency aid had to be limited to the population of the Marist school communities because this was the only way to properly monitor the distribution and proper use of the project’s resources.

 Laudato Si’ goals: 2